bouwe77/bouwe77.github.io/content/blog/simplifying-frontend-development-with-temba/simplifying-frontend-development-with-temba.md

 ### My Personal Use Case

 I use [Temba][temba] as the backend for my own To Do app, which helps me track tasks for home, garden, and personal projects.
-It's been a valuable tool for me, and I draw inspiration for [Temba][temba]'s [https://github.com/bouwe77/temba/issues](roadmap) from my own experiences and needs.
+It's been a valuable tool for me, and I draw inspiration for [Temba's roadmap](https://github.com/bouwe77/temba/issues) from my own experiences and needs.

 ### Extensibility